cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 - Multiple versions of Cypress can co-exist on the same machine on a per-project basis.
 - It simplifies {% url 'Continuous Integration' continuous-integration %} setup.

-{% note info What is `npm`? %}
+{% note info Which Project To Install To? %}
-If you've never set up a Node.js project before, this is all probably a bit confusing!
-When you download Node.js, you automatically get `npm` installed on your computer.
-We recommend heading over to the {% url "Node.js website" https://nodejs.org/ %} and digging in.
+Does your application have multiple project repositories?
+Many modern applications do!
+Cypress should be installed with your *front-end project*, wherever you serve the front-end files for development.
 {% endnote %}

 ## {% fa fa-download %} Direct Download